The Legend of Zelda: A Link Between Worlds: Reception

 Discussing the usage of A Link to the Past's version of Hyrule in A Link Between Worlds, GamesRadar thought that while revisiting familiar places was a nostalgic experience, the mystery of exploring new areas was absent and having to retread the same game world again was "somewhat unsatisfying".
-GameSpot called the loose structure and openness of the game a "revelatory change", and was glad to see that some restrictions in previous Zelda titles were not present in A Link Between Worlds.
-The introduction of the item rental system was well received, with many reviewers pointing out that the system granted players with more freedom.
+GameSpot called the loose structure and openness a "revelatory change", and was glad to see that some restrictions in previous Zelda games were not present.
+The item rental system was well received, with many reviewers pointing out that the system granted players with more freedom.
 Game Informer enjoyed having items available from the beginning, saying that it allowed them to experiment in combat.
-IGN and Polygon agreed that losing rented items upon defeat added another layer of challenge and consequence to the game.
+IGN and Polygon agreed that losing rented items upon defeat added another layer of challenge and consequence.
 Nintendo Life found streamlining the item system allowed a greater emphasis on aspects such as exploration, solving puzzles and boss fights.
 However, GamesRadar expressed that the missing excitement of finding key items in dungeons was a drawback of the system.

 While reviewers agreed that A Link Between Worlds excelled at using the console's 3D capabilities, the art direction was divisive among critics.
 Some writers disliked the graphics, and others called them gorgeous.
-The game's music composition was complimented; Game Informer called the game's soundtrack one of the best in gaming, and GamesRadar thought it was some of the best in the series, praising both the new compositions and the adapted renditions music from A Link to the Past.
+Game Informer called the game's soundtrack one of the best in gaming, and GamesRadar thought it was some of the best in the series, praising both the new compositions and the adapted renditions music from A Link to the Past.

 Awards

 Legacy

 A Link Between Worlds has been prominently represented in other Zelda-related media since its original release.
 In 2016, Ravio and Yuga appeared as downloadable playable characters in the 2014 game Hyrule Warriors.
+In December 2017, Ravio’s hood appeared in Breath of the Wild as a wearable clothing item added with the DLC The Champions’ Ballad, and later reappeared in the sequel Tears of the Kingdom.

 Several music tracks from the game feature in the Super Smash Bros. series on stages based on The Legend of Zelda.
 In addition, Princess Zelda's design in Super Smash Bros.
 Ultimate is partially based on her incarnation from A Link Between Worlds, replacing her previous incarnations from Ocarina of Time and Twilight Princess in the previous games.

-Ravio's hood has been added to Breath of the Wild with the DLC "The Champion's Ballad".
-It can be found in an EX treasure chest in the Deja Village ruins after Link leaves the Great Plateau.
-Wearing Ravio's Hood in the game increases Link's sideways climbing speed.
+The game also received a direct continuation in Tri Force Heroes, revealed at E3 2015 and released for the 3DS later that year in October 2015.
+It featured the same incarnation of Link from A Link Between Worlds travelling to the nearby kingdom of Hytopia, and prominently featured multiplayer gameplay.
+It received generally mixed reviews and sold over 1.36 million copies worldwide as of December 2020.